filecoin-project/filecoin-docs/docs/mine/spacerace.md

 You can also write advanced deal filters based on any field in deal info (for example, you may wish to accept only `VerifiedClient` deals).
 Deal info is piped into `stdin` as JSON.

+#### Will the bot retry a deal if it fails mid-way?
+The answer is no — the bot will do a new deal later instead.
+It is difficult to tell the exact retry times, because the timings scale up and down with the power of individual miners.
+Moreover we reserve the right to change some of the retry parameters as the race progresses.
+All in all, remember that the race is designed to maximally stress-test the network layer, and reveal various failure modes, so that future applications built on top will be able to make correct risk tradeoffs.
+The 80% success rate has been selected by careful evaluation of the current state of lotus.

+In short, it is expected that you may not be able to hit 100% throughout the entire competition.
+Focus on keeping your head above 90%, and keeping your PoSTs flowing!

 #### How do I change gas fees?

 If you would like to change the default gas fees to accelerate your messages, edit the `~/.lotusminer/config.toml` config file.